mohamedsafras2002/E-commerce-website/README.md

 A repository for developing an e-commerce website.
 It includes features like user authentication, product listing, shopping cart, and secure checkout.
 Built using HTML, CSS, PHP, and MySQL.

 # eCommarceWebsite
-This is an e-commerce website project built using HTML, CSS, PHP, and MySQL.
+This is an e-commerce website project built using HTML, CSS, PHP,java script and MySQL.

 ## Features
 - User Authentication